-We have published CP6 price lists for regulated track and station access charges consistent with ORR's Final Determination.
+We have published CP6 price lists for regulated track and station access charges consistent with ORR's Final Determination covering the period from 01 April 2019 to 31 March 2024.

-The list of market segments is to be reviewed at least every five years and the regulatory body referred to in the Access, Management and Licensing Regulations shall control that list...
+The list of market segments is to be reviewed at least every five years and the regulatory body referred to in the Access, Management and Licensing Regulations shall control that list.
 ORR summarises decisions made as part of the 2018 periodic review process on charges and incentives in a supplementary document to the Final Determination.

-We engaged closely with the industry throughout PR18, and published 59 all of our consultation and conclusion documents on our website.
+We engaged closely with the industry throughout PR18, and published all of our consultation and conclusion documents on our website.
 These documents provide more detail in relation to how the different charges discussed below were developed for CP6, this period covers 1 April 2019 to 31 March 2024.